 MGM to sell Bellagio, Circus Circus resorts for about US$5 billion

-MGM Resorts International said on Tuesday it would sell its Bellagio and Circus Circus resorts in Las Vegas in separate deals valued at about US$5 billion, as the casino operator adopts an asset-light strategy to bolster its balance sheet.

-REUTERS: MGM Resorts International said on Tuesday it would sell its Bellagio and Circus Circus resorts in Las Vegas in separate deals valued at about US$5 billion, as the U.S. casino operator seeks to monetize its real estate assets and bolster its balance sheet.
+LAS VEGAS: MGM Resorts International said on Tuesday (Oct 15) it would sell its Bellagio and Circus Circus resorts in Las Vegas in separate deals valued at about US$5 billion, as the US casino operator seeks to monetize its real estate assets and bolster its balance sheet.

 Blackstone Real Estate Income Trust will acquire the Bellagio for US$4.25 billion through a 95-5 joint venture with MGM and will lease it back to a unit of the casino company for an initial annual rent of US$245 million.